A Harsh Reality

 But, for more than 500,000 pets and their families in the US each year, this is not the case.
 For these wanted and loved pets, the decision to euthanize is made that much harder because it’s in big part for lack of financial resources.

 Those who work in animal health often refer to this as “economic euthanasia,” or the decision to euthanize rather than treat because treatment costs are out of reach for the pet’s family.
-These pets often have a good prognosis, if treatment is received, but cost of treatment is high.
+These pets often have a good prognosis, if treatment is received.
 Even if euthanasia isn’t decided on, these pets too often end up in shelters because their families can’t afford treatment, further burdening an already over-burdened system.

 Imagine you could help these families access resources that may save their pets’ lives and them the grief associated with losing a family member.
 With Waggle, you can.